MBcode/ec/test/readme.md

 | expected results | for testing we might pass in a set of (counts, etc) in json structure |

 ## Data Loading
+Basic Data loading flight testing:
+* Count 1.0 - Do counts match
+    * Does the gleaner count match the sitemap count
+    * Does the Named Graph Count match the JsonLD Count

 ```mermaid
 flowchart LR
    subgraph S3Minio